Sherlock (TV series): Future

 During the production of the fourth series, many Sherlock fans erroneously believed that the series would have a "secret fourth episode", and the television miniseries Apple Tree Yard was a cover for this.
 The rumour was proven to be false, leading to some controversy within the fandom.

 In January 2014, Moffat stated that a fifth series had been plotted by himself and Gatiss; however, by the release of the fourth series in January 2017, they had not yet decided whether to produce it.
 Cumberbatch and Moffat in particular have expressed interest in continuing at some point in the future, but there are no immediate plans.
 Moffat also stated that due to the conflicting schedules of Cumberbatch and Freeman, a potential fifth series is still up in the air.
 Freeman has expressed the opinion that Sherlock is "never a completely shut door" and noted his interest in returning to the programme should the material be of sufficient quality.
+Gatiss stated in July 2025 that Cumberbatch and Freeman were "not interested" in a new series.